 - A rule change that is required by law, if the board has no discretion as to the substantive effect of the rule change.

 - Issuance of a document that merely repeats existing law or the governing documents.

 Notice of Proposed Change.
 Before adopting or amending an Operating Rule or changing the fine schedule, the board must provide notice of a proposed rule change at least 28 days before making the rule change.
 (Civ.
 Code § 4360(a).)

 - Text of Change.
 The notice must include the text of the proposed rule change and a description of its purpose and effect.

 - Emergency.
-Notice is not required if the board determines that an immediate rule change is necessary to address an imminent threat to public health or safety or imminent risk of substantial economic loss to the association.
+Notice is not required if the board determines that an immediate rule change is necessary to address an imminent threat to public health or safety or an imminent risk of substantial economic loss to the association.

-See additional 90-day restriction for Election Rules.
+See the additional 90-day restriction for Election Rules.